-Given that the enforcement of the Award is temporarily halted and that its further enforcement may present material challenges, the impact of the Award in the Company cannot be reasonably assessed at this time.
-The Investors, jointly with its legal counsel, will adopt the appropriate measures to preserve and defend their legal interests.
+Given that the enforcement of the Award may present material challenges, the impact of the Award in the Company cannot be reasonably assessed at this time.
+The Investors, jointly with its legal counsel, will adopt appropriate measures to preserve and defend their legal interests.

-Notwithstanding, that discussions with the government may take place from time to time, we cannot assure that such discussions will be successful or will result in the Investors receiving adequate compensation, if any, for Venezuela's violation of the Investment Treaty.
-Additionally, we cannot predict the results of any annulment proceeding filed by Venezuela, or the ramifications that costly and prolonged legal disputes could have on its results of operations or financial position, or the likelihood of collecting the award.
+However, even though future discussions with the Venezuelan Government could take place from time to time, the Company cannot assure that such discussions will be successful or will result in the Investors receiving adequate compensation, if any, for the violation to the Investment Treaty or for the enforcement of the Expropriation Decree by the Venezuelan Government.
+Additionally, the Company cannot predict the results of any annulment proceeding filed by the Republic, or the proceedings for the recognition and enforcement of the Award that the Investors commenced or may commence or the ramifications that costly and prolonged legal disputes could have on its results of operations or financial position, or the likelihood of collecting the Award.